zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

      These two properties are used to set the number of concurrent connections.
 Further connection requests that put the number of connections over either of these limits are queued until an existing connection completes.
 The API Gateway is built on top of Apache HTTP components that require these two connection limits for concurrent requests.
 For more information, see [Apache documentation](http://hc.apache.org/httpcomponents-client-ga/tutorial/html/connmgmt.html#d5e393).

 3. Restart Zowe&trade.

-### Environment variables

-You can add additional environment variables to store configuration properties for the API Mediation Layer.

-**Note:** Use either dot separation, or the UPPER_CASE naming convention when adding an additional environmental variable.

-One use case for adding an environmental variable is to change the authentication provider.
-The `SAF Authentication Provider` allows the API Gateway to authenticate directly with the z/OS SAF provider that is installed on the system.
-The user needs a SAF account to authenticate.
-Use this procedure to customize authentication provider.

-**Follow the steps:**

-1. Open the file `<Zowe instance directory>/instance.env`.
-2. Add a new line with the following property:

-   `apiml.security.auth.provider=saf`.

 ## SAF as an Authentication provider